 - Max one Weapon Specialist skill (choose from any known weapon proficiency)

 - Max one Combat Specialist skill (choose from: Freehand, Great Weapon, Paired Weapon, Freestyle, Peltast)

-- Max one Stealth Specialist skill (choose from: Thievery, Sabotage, Dirty Fighting, Traps, Assassination)
+- Max one Stealth Specialist skill (choose from: Thievery, Sabotage, Dirty Fighting, Survival, Assassination)